Saudumm/scriptable-News-Widget/README.md

 ## Thanks

 A big THANK YOU to [Mario Klingemann](http://quasimondo.com/StackBlurForCanvas/StackBlurDemo.html) for the blur code and [Max Zeryck](https://github.com/mzeryck) for the WebView code.

+Also a big THANK YOU to Simon B. Støvring [@simonbs](https://www.twitter.com/simonbs) for his awesome Scriptable App!